ArtistYusen/ArtistYusen/README.md

 ✨ You've come to see me again :D ✨

 - 📖 I’m currently a sophomore undergraduate student at School of Electronic Information and Electrical Engineering (SEIEE), Shanghai Jiaotong University (SJTU).
-I’m majoring in Network Information Security (NIS) and minoring in Finance.
+I’m majoring in Network Information Security (NIS) and minoring in Finance (offered by Antai College of Economics and Management (ACEM)).
 - 🔭 I’m currently interested in computer vision, machine learning theory, data visualization and empirical analysis.
 - 📫 How to reach me: ysyszheng@gmail.com.